The 2nd Law: Tour

-On 7 June 2012, Muse announced a European Arena tour; the first leg of The 2nd Law World Tour.
+On 7 June 2012, Muse announced a European Arena tour; the first leg of the 2nd Law World Tour.
 The leg included dates in France, Italy, Ireland, Spain, Finland and the United Kingdom as well as other countries.
 They had also added North American dates to the tour.

-Furthermore, the tour has an official live release on CD/DVD/Blu-ray: Live at Rome Olympic Stadium, with the Italian date which was held on 6 July 2013 at the Stadio Olimpico in Rome, in front of a crowd of 60,963 people.
+Furthermore, the tour has an official live release on CD/DVD/Blu-ray: Live at Rome Olympic Stadium, which was filmed on 6 July 2013 at the Stadio Olimpico in Rome, in front of a crowd of 60,963 people.
 A show in Tokyo described by drummer Dom as 'the funniest ever' was also filmed.
 However, a release date for this recording has yet to be confirmed, with only one song from the concert being released as a Muse website members 'Christmas present.'
 At the conclusion of 2013, the tour was placed on Pollstar's annual "Year End Top 20 Worldwide Tours", and appeared 13th worldwide, earning over $103 million with 79 shows in 2013.